dbostian/dormouse/README.md

 ![example](https://i.imgur.com/2MG0JTf.jpg)

-A 3d-printable bent 40% keyboard, for the handwiring mechanical keyboard crowd.
+A 3d-printable 40% keyboard, for the handwiring mechanical keyboard crowd.
 It fits on a larger (250mm wide) print bed without having to split the shell or plate.

 ## Project Structure
 /stls - STL files for 3d Printing